Hearing aid fitting for self-funded hearing aids

 - Private Funding – For Australians 27 years and older, who are not pensioners and may or may not have private health cover.

-- Government Supported Services: Often referred to as a publicly funded path, the Australian Government Hearing Services Program (HSP) supplies free hearing aids to eligible people.
+- Government Supported Services: Often referred to as a publicly funded path, the Australian Government Hearing Services Program (HSP) supplies fully funded hearing aids to eligible people.

 What is Private Funding?